 I’m not talking about spilling all your emotional problems onto other people…

 (Wahhhh!
 My parents didn’t love me!!!
 My life is so hard!!!).

 Real vulnerability means you have the courage to expose yourself to potential “failure”, judgement, and criticism.

 By the time you finish reading this post, you’ll be able to use vulnerability to increase the quality of your life.

-You Give Yourself Room To Expand Your Comfort Zone
+To Start Living Outside Your Comfort Zone

 For a man of value, “mistakes” don’t lower his self-worth.